DyfanJones/Blog/content/post/2019-09-13-athena-and-r-there-is-another-way.md

 ```
 **Note:** *`s3_staging_dir` requires the be the format of `s3 uri` for example "s3://path/to/query/bucket/"*

-### System Variable Method:
+### Environment Variable Method:

-`RAthena` supports setting [AWS credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html) into environment to avoid hard-coding.
+`RAthena` supports setting [AWS credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html) into environment variables to avoid hard-coding.
 From what I have found out an easy way to set up environment variables in R is to use the `file.edit` function like so:
 ```r
 file.edit("~/.Renviron")
 ```